Nabji Khorphu Trek |Nabji Khorphu Adventure Trek | Nabji Khorphu Expedition | Rural Bhutan Trek |

 Day 01.Arrive- Paro-Wangdi

-Arrival to Paro International Airport and receive by the representative of Authentic Bhutan Tours – For Your Bhutan Experience!
+Arrival at Paro International Airport and received by the representative of Authentic Bhutan Tours – For Your Bhutan Experience!
 From the Airport we will directly drive to Wangdi over Dochula pass (3150m).
 The pass is adorned with 108 beautiful stupas and many kinds of prayer flags.
 From this pass, we can see the Himalayan Ranges so beautifully on clear days.Lunch will be served at Thimphu.
 Contin Restaurant at Chuniding Resort or Similar Restaurant.
 Then we will continue our journey to Wangdi.

 Day 02: Wangdi –Trongsa